YeetTheAnson/CIE-Alevel-Downloader/README.md

 This is a command-line interface (CLI) tool designed to efficiently download Cambridge International A-Level past papers from the website `pastpapers.co`.

-Instead of blindly checking for every possible paper, variant, and file type, this script uses a "smart probe" brute-force method.
-It first checks for the existence of a base paper (e.g., Paper 1, Variant 1).
-If that paper exists for a given session, it then proceeds to download it and search for other variants and associated mark schemes for that specific paper, significantly reducing unnecessary network requests and speeding up the download process.
+This script employs a high-speed, parallel brute-force method to acquire files.
+It operates in two distinct phases:
+1.  **Parallel Probing**: The script first generates a comprehensive list of all potential file URLs based on your input (years, papers, etc.).
+It then uses a large number of parallel workers to rapidly check which of these files actually exist on the server, without downloading them.
+2.  **Parallel Downloading**: Once the list of existing files is confirmed, the script uses a separate pool of parallel workers to download all the found files simultaneously.

+This two-phase approach dramatically speeds up the process for large download jobs by minimizing wasted time and maximizing network utilization.

 ## 2. Features

 -   **Targeted Downloads**: Specify syllabus code, year range, and specific paper numbers.
 -   **Component Selection**: Choose to download question papers (`qp`), mark schemes (`ms`), and grade thresholds (`gt`).
--   **Smart Probing**: Minimizes failed requests by only checking for variants and mark schemes if a base paper is found.
+-   **High-Speed Parallel Operations**: Uses concurrent workers to probe for files and download them, making it significantly faster than sequential methods.
 -   **Flexible File Organization**: Customize the output directory structure to suit your preferences.
--   **Progress Tracking**: A clear progress bar shows the status of the download checks.
+-   **Multi-Phase Progress Tracking**: Two separate progress bars clearly show the status of the probing and downloading phases.
--   **Skips Existing Files**: Automatically avoids re-downloading files that are already present.
+-   **Skips Existing Files**: Automatically avoids re-downloading files that are already present on your disk.
+-   **Customizable Parallelism**: Fine-tune the number of concurrent jobs for both probing and downloading to match your network capacity.

 ## 3. Prerequisites